esteinmetz/my-notes/content/Story Notes/Real World Journal.md

 Probably heading S to [[Alewick]] next, hopefully with a detour passed [[County of Mossley]] for an [[airship]] book.

 ###### heading to [[County of Mossley]] via [[County of Erast]]
-On the way to [[County of Erast]], Crystal finds redcaps, but hands them off to Erik (needs result from Kevin later) #todo
+On the way to [[County of Erast]], Crystal finds redcaps, but hands them off to Erik (needs result from Kevin later)

 After peacebonding weapons, we're allowed into [[County of Erast]].
 Are given a symbol to Wee Jas after arm wrestling the Kord clerics.
 Follow the people to a cage match.